 Does An Elevated HbA1C Confirm Diabetes?

 It is not necessary that when HbA1C levels are high, one necessarily has diabetes.
 Certain causative factors can show raised or low HbA1c levels.
-For instance, just like our blood group types some of us have type A hemoglobin or adult hemoglobin, while some of us may be born with a completely different variant of hemoglobin.
+For instance, just like our blood group types some of us have type A hemoglobin or adult hemoglobin, while some of us may be born with a completely different hemoglobin variant.
 This is known as hemoglobinopathy and at times can cause inaccurately high or low HbA1c results.
 Moreover, some other factors such as iron deficiency, hemolytic anaemia, early or late pregnancy, blood loss, and chronic kidney and liver problems such as NAFLD, besides some ongoing medications or supplements during the time of testing like iron, folate supplements and Vitamin C, E and B12 supplements can create discrepancies in results.
 Nonetheless, HbA1C testing has been crucial in diagnosing mild to severe prediabetes and provides a reliable measure of chronic hyperglycemia thus successfully helping the patient to manage diabetes and prevent the occurrence of comorbidities.

 Frequently Asked Questions

-Should Pre-Diabetic Patients Go For HbA1C tests?
+Should Pre-Diabetic Patients Go For HbA1C Tests?

 Yes.
 Doctors recommend HbA1C for patients with borderline elevated blood sugar levels.
 Repeating this test every three months and being aware of the levels helps control blood glucose, with the help of dietary and lifestyle management, without medication.